 The main part of a courier’s job is to deliver packages, but there are several aspects of their job.
 If being courier only meant delivering packages, anyone could do it.
 But being a courier takes a special breed of person and here at Orbit Same Day, we are glad we have scooped up the right candidates.

 In this blog, we want to be as transparent as we possibly can.
-We are going to go over the process of a typical day in the life of a courier so you can see that what they do entails a lot more than just delivering packages.
+We are going to go over the process of a typical day in the life of a same day courier Richmond so you can see that what they do entails a lot more than just delivering packages.

 Report to the Loading Facility